 Houseparty is a video communications tool that allows multiple users to video-chat with each other while playing games.
 These fun and intuitive games range from the infamous ‘Draw Something’ to ‘Charades’ – which proved to be an instant hit with teenagers (especially during the initial lockdown).
 There are versions for both iPhones and Androids, as well as for Mac computers and the Chrome web browser, which made the service a more accessible contender for Zoom.

 Acting as a unique version of being a communications service, Clubhouse is a part talkback radio and part conference call app.
 Clubhouse is a social networking app based primarily on audio-chat.
 Users can listen in to conversations, interviews, and discussions between a variety of friends on various topics that are of interest – it is just like tuning in to a podcast but live and with an added layer of exclusivity.

 Is there a gap in the market for a Brand New Social platform?

-When it comes to finding success in the industry of Social Media, it’s essential to have a unique selling point that your product could offer to users that the other platforms do not have.
-With that in mind, it is almost inevitable that there will always be a gap in the market for a new tool to go viral – but the difficult part is ensuring that it can be an instant success and offer a user more creative ways to communicate with each other and provide intuitive ways to share more information.
+When it comes to finding success in Social Media, it’s essential to have a unique selling point in your product.
+Something the other platforms do not have.
+It is almost inevitable that there will always be a gap in the market for a new tool to go viral.
+The difficult part is ensuring that it can be an instant success.
+Offering users more creative ways to communicate with each other and provide intuitive ways to share more information.

 If you have a Social Media app idea, Talk To Us today!